 No you cannot catch Covid-19 from the vaccine.
 But it is possible to have caught Covid-19 in the few days before vaccination and not realise until after you have been vaccinated.
-The vaccine takes about 21 days to have an effect and create antibodies that protect you from infection.
+It takes a minimum of around 2 weeks after vaccination for your body to create the antibodies you need (to protect you from infection).

 There is no reason to postpone vaccination for any minor illnesses, particularly without fever.
 If your child is acutely unwell, for example on antibiotics for a current chest infection, then vaccination should be postponed until they have fully recovered; this avoids any confusion regarding signs or symptoms that may be considered adverse effects of the vaccine.